IBM/cics-bundle-gradle/README.md

 ## Advanced configuration
 When adding Java-based bundle parts to your CICS bundle, the following defaults will be used:
 * The `name` of the bundle part will be equal to the file name.
-* The `jvmserver` of the bundle part will be equal to the vaule of the `defaultJVMServer` property in the `cicsBundle` extension.
+* The `jvmserver` of the bundle part will be equal to the value of the `defaultJVMServer` property in the `cicsBundle` extension.
 * The type of the bundle part will be determined by the file extension, e.g. a `.jar` extension will result in an OSGi bundle part.
-* Any version ranges will be ignored and the version in the build file will be used when generating the bundlepart file

 For the majority of users, these defaults will be sufficient.
-However, for advanced users, any of the defaults can be overriden with specific values by wrapping your `cicsBundlePart` dependency declaration inside one of the following types:
+However, for advanced users, any of the defaults can be overridden with specific values by wrapping your `cicsBundlePart` dependency declaration inside one of the following types:
 * `cicsBundleOsgi`
 * `cicsBundleWar`
 * `cicsBundleEar`
 * `cicsBundleEba`

-> NOTE: Only `cicsBundleOsgi` supports version range

 You may use either the closure syntax or map syntax to specify the values:
 ```gradle